hdShang/arxiv-daily/docs/cs-CV/2025-05-30/papers/250524838v2-videocad-a-dataset-and-model-for-learning-long-horizon-3d-cad-ui-int.md

 ---
 layout: default
-title: VideoCAD: A Dataset and Model for Learning Long-Horizon 3D CAD UI Interactions from Video
+title: "VideoCAD: A Dataset and Model for Learning Long-Horizon 3D CAD UI Interactions from Video"
 ---

 # VideoCAD: A Dataset and Model for Learning Long-Horizon 3D CAD UI Interactions from Video